vinfreecs/genga/docs/Files.rst

   | Optional.
 - | encc: enccountT is the number of time steps since the simulation start in which the particle was in a close encounter with another (massive) particle.
   | Optional.
+- | Rc: Critical radius for close encounters, rcrit, in AU
+  | Optional.
 - | test: value stored in the test arrays.
   | Optional.